 Show overview

-Episodes typically run under ten minutes — most land between 6 min and 15 min — though episode length varies meaningfully from one episode to the next.
+Episodes typically run ten to twenty minutes — most land between 7 min and 15 min — though episode length varies meaningfully from one episode to the next.
 None of the episodes are flagged explicit by the publisher.
 It is catalogued as a EN-language Leisure show.

-The show is actively publishing — the most recent episode landed yesterday, with 14 episodes already out so far this year.
-The busiest year was 2025, with 42 episodes published.
+The show is actively publishing — the most recent episode landed 6 days ago, with 21 episodes already out so far this year.
 Published by Elizabeth and Maryanne.

 From the publisher